 1. Having guidelines is a great step but we must work towards effective implementation through to the end.

-2. We must expand our testing capacities to cater for the huge Nigerian population.
+2. We must expand our testing capacities to cater to the huge Nigerian population.

 3. While we open up schools, we must also deploy adequate prevention strategies in rural schools where there are less access to amenities.